 arallen2@buffalo.edu

-The environmental engineering curriculum includes math and science courses in the freshman and sophomore years, required engineering courses in the junior and senior years, and technical elective courses in the senior year.
+The environmental engineering curriculum includes math and science courses in the first and second years, required engineering courses in the junior and senior years, and technical elective courses in the senior year.

 Program educational objectives (PEOs) are broad statements that describe the expected accomplishments of graduates within a few years after graduation.
 The overall objective of the environmental engineering program is that graduates will apply broad technical skills to develop solutions that protect the health, safety, and quality of life of the public.
 Specific PEOs are that graduates will: